 - Mountain Hiking: this covers the first three grades, from easy to challenging mountain hiking.
 Yellow signposts mark the most accessible trails.
 (T1).
 White-red-white signposts mark the more difficult mountain Hikes (T2 and T3).
 While not exposed, T3 trails can already be physically demanding.

-- Alpine Hiking: this group covers the remaining categories, T4, T5 and T6. these are the most demanding hikes in terms of fitness and the riskiest ones with exposed sections, glaciers or cliffs.
+- Alpine Hiking: this group covers the remaining categories, T4, T5, and T6.
+These are the most demanding hikes in terms of fitness and the riskiest ones with exposed sections, glaciers, or cliffs.
 Climbing and Climbing gear may be required, and good orientation and terrain-reading skills are needed as you may find yourself navigating terrain where there is no trail.
-All the trails in this group display white-blue-white colour marks
+All the trails in this group display white-blue-white color marks

 If you are using public transportation, you should consider buying a half-fare card.
-The price may sound steep but it is a no brainer when you realize how expensive public transports are in Switzerland.
+The price may sound steep but it is a no-brainer when you realize how expensive public transport are in Switzerland.
 The card will allow you to travel at 50% discount almost everywhere and it will repay itself in no time.

 Use the SBB app to search for transportation and travel times.
 Connections are pretty good everywhere and in winter you will even see plenty of people with skis or snowboards going to the mountain by train.

 As already mentioned, make sure you are comfortable with the difficulty level of your trail.
 Wear sturdy hiking boots.
-I highly recommend boots that cover your ankles, especially if you have a heavy backpack on uneven terrain.
-My boots saved me from spraining my ankles several times and you definitely don’t want to injure yourself on vacation.
+Unless you. are a trail runner, I highly recommend boots that cover your ankles, especially if you have a heavy backpack on uneven terrain.
+My boots saved me from spraining my ankles several times and you don’t want to injure yourself on vacation.

 Now you should be equipped with the basic knowledge and information to start exploring some of the best hiking and photography locations on your own.
 Scroll down for some inspiration!